HoldenLab/holdenlab.github.io/_pages/opportunities.md

 ## Current

-- Two post-doc positions available!
-[Postdoctoral researcher in cellular super-resolution microscopy](https://warwick-careers.tal.net/vx/appcentre-ext/brand-4/spa-1/candidate/so/pm/1/pl/3/opp/822-Research-Fellow-107971-0124/en-GB) and [Postdoctoral researcher in single molecule biophysics/ biochemistry of bacterial cell wall synthesis](https://warwick-careers.tal.net/vx/appcentre-ext/brand-4/spa-1/candidate/so/pm/1/pl/3/opp/823-Research-Fellow-108072-0124/en-GB). *Application deadlines: 2nd Feb 2024*
+- Post-doc position available!
+[Postdoctoral researcher in cellular super-resolution microscopy](https://warwick-careers.tal.net/vx/appcentre-ext/brand-4/spa-1/candidate/so/pm/1/pl/3/opp/822-Research-Fellow-107971-0124/en-GB) *Application deadlines: 6th March 2024*.

 ## Upcoming
 - PhD positions: The primary path to a PhD in the lab is through two excellent doctoral training programmes: the [BBSRC MIBTP PhD training programme](https://warwick.ac.uk/fac/cross_fac/mibtp/) and the [Warwick MRC DTP](https://warwick.ac.uk/fac/sci/med/study/mrcdtp/).
 We are happy to host both rotation projects and main PhD projects.
 If you are interested, get in touch by [email](seamus.holden@warwick.ac.uk) Applications to both of these programmes for 2024 entry have closed but if you are interested in applying for next year's programmes please get in touch!